-Managing the impact of hearing loss on work life
+Managing the impact of hearing loss

 There are days Nikki Martin’s hearing problems mean she would rather hide than socialise, but the support she gets from Life Unlimited hearing therapist Anne Greatbatch soon pulls her out of any negative feelings.